dbolivar25/task_manager/README.md

 # Overview

-Rust Task Manager is a simple, yet effective task management application written in Rust.
+TaskManager is a simple task management application written in Rust.
 It allows users to create, manage, and organize tasks with ease.
 The application is built with modularity and simplicity in mind, providing a clear and intuitive interface for managing daily tasks.

 ## Features